soheil-zz/Ruber/README.md

 # Ruber

-Ruby REPL in your Menubar.
+Realtime Ruby REPL in your Menubar.
 You know this was gonna happen.

 ## Ready to eat version